End-to-end process

 Skills say more than job titles

-Before talking to users, I wanted to understand broader patterns and started discovery with a survey.
-In open-ended responses, 25% of participants noted that industry relevance was significant.
-A ranking of the "most valuable data" revealed a clear preference for: 1) years of experience, 2) skills, and 3) job titles.
-Respondents also reported an average confidence level of 2.7 out of 5 when it comes to salary negotiations, highlighting a need for support in this area.
+Before interviews, I aimed to identify broader patterns and surveyed with the user group: designers.
+In open-ended responses, 25% noted that industry relevance was significant to them.
+They ranked the "most valuable data" as: 1) years of experience, 2) skills, and 3) job titles.
+They also reported an average confidence level of 2.7 out of 5 in negotiating, highlighting the need for support.

 Interviews